The 10 best Gmail alternatives for 2026

 1. eesel AI

 eesel AI reads your past support tickets, help articles, and internal knowledge from places like Google Docs or Confluence.
-Once it’s up to speed, it can handle your frontline support by drafting accurate replies, sorting new tickets (tagging and routing them to the right person), and even closing them on its own.
-This frees up your human team to focus on the tricky problems that actually need their brainpower.
+Once it's up to speed, it can handle your frontline support by drafting accurate replies, sorting new tickets (tagging and routing them to the right person), and even closing them on its own.
+Here's the part that took us years to learn: a confident-sounding bot that quietly gives wrong answers is worse than no bot, which is why every rollout gets simulated against your historical tickets first, so you see the resolution rate before a single customer does.

 • Trains on Your Knowledge: It learns from everything you've got: past tickets, macros, internal wikis, and more.